fknittel/python-fdsend/Home.markdown

 #Known Bugs#

 - No provision is made to support msg_accrights systems (nor I_SENDFD fd passing).
-- No support for Python 3 yet.
+- No support for Python 3 yet (coming soon, see the code repository).

 #Feedback#